Raman Spectroscopy: Principles and Applications

 Conclusion

 Raman spectroscopy is a versatile and powerful analytical technique that provides detailed information about the vibrational, rotational, and electronic states of molecules.
-It has a wide range of applications in chemistry, including chemical identification, structural analysis, and the study of molecular dynamics.
+It has a wide range of applications in chemistry and other fields, due to its ability to provide non-destructive, detailed structural and compositional information.